A system is secure if the plans for the system are public,

 The essence of our process is incredibly simple: If a credential is provisioned to a user's mobile device in a valid institutional process, then when the user presents the credential (either in person or over the network) the receiver can be certain that either the credential and the user are valid or the user gave his/her mobile device and six digit HEX pin (1/16,777,216) to someone else.

-Detailed Overview: Click Here
+General Overview: Click Here